patondev/empirica-guide/docker/README.md

 docker rm -f empiricadev
 ```

-4. After you run the container, you might want to see the logs to gain admin login.
+4. After you run the container (It may take 5 minutes), you might want to see the logs to gain admin login.

 ```
 # docker logs empiricadev